JaenaO/JaenaO/README.md

-- 👋 Hi, I’m @Jaena Orozco
+👋 Hi, I’m Jaena Orozco!

-- 👀 I’m interested frontend development in the future
-- 🌱 I’m currently learning software engineering in UTD
-- 💞️ I’m looking to collaborate on websites and applications
-- 📫 How to reach me: jaenakboro@gmail.com
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I love baking and my favortie color is yellow!
+🌟 Aspiring Software Engineer | Web and Mobile Developer | UTD Student

+🚀 About Me
+🎓 Junior majoring in Software Engineering at The University of Texas at Dallas 💡 Passionate about web and mobile development, and exploring creating impactful user-centered projects 💻 Currently honing my skills in React, Node.js, and AI integrations 🌱 Always eager to collaborate on exciting projects and hackathons

+📬 Contact Me
+📧 Email: jaenakboro@gmail.com
+💼 LinkedIn: www.linkedin.com/in/jaenakboro

+🎨 Fun Facts About Me!
+🍪 I love baking sweet treats, especially cookies
+💛 My favorite color is yellow
+🎮 When I’m not studying or coding, I am gaming with my friends!

 <!---
 JaenaO/JaenaO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.